eugeneandrienko/dotfiles/README.md

 * `freebsd-thinkpad` - for FreeBSD

 Run *deploy.sh* script, which do the next:
-* Copy dotfiles from our catalog to the user $HOME catalog.
+* Make soft links from our catalog to the user $HOME catalog.
+* Create necessary empty directories.
+* Create mail directories.
+* Set right access rights to some configuration files.

 #### Vim plugins installation